 About The Study

-A group of researchers has evaluated the effectiveness of both Juvederm and Restylane in treating nasolabial folds in 124 Chinese men and women.
-For the study, the severity of each participant’s nasolabial folds was evaluated on a scale of 1 to 5.
-Doctors treated each participant with Juvederm Ultra Plus on one side and Restylane on the other side, following up after one month, six months, nine months, and a year.
-After one month, the participants were allowed to have a touch-up treatment of up to 0.5 ml per nasolabial fold if needed.
+In this study, a group of researchers evaluates the effectiveness that both Juvederm and Restylane have in treating nasolabial folds, in a mixed-gender group of 124 Chinese patients.
+The severity of each participant’s nasolabial folds was evaluated through a scale of 1 to 5, for the study.
+Doctors treated every participant with Juvederm Ultra Plus on one side of the face, and Restylane on the other side, following up with sessions at one month, six months, nine months, and one year intervals.
+For the one month period, the participants were allowed to receive a touch-up treatment of up to 0.5 ml per nasolabial fold, if needed.

 The study participants were classed as responders six months after treatment if their nasolabial folds improved by at least one point.
 To check safety, the patients recorded responses at the treatment site for the first 28 days, and the doctors were asked to rate the ease of use of the filler and whether there were any medical device or needle malfunctions during the procedure.